 COVID-19 is a respiratory disease caused by a new coronavirus (SARS-CoV-2) not previously seen in humans.
 COVID-19 can cause fever, cough, and shortness of breath.
 This virus is spread through human contact, much like the cold or flu.
-There is not yet a vaccine or medication approved to treat it.

 The virus has been identified in thousands people across the globe.
 While most people recover from COVID-19, it can be life-altering.
 People who have recovered from COVID-19 may experience long-term physical, cognitive and emotional effects.
 Children who have recovered are no exception.

 COVID-19 appears to cause a much less severe illness in children compared to adults.
 While fever, cough and shortness of breath are seen in both children and adults, most children with COVID-19 have a very mild illness that may be less severe than our usual respiratory viruses such as influenza or Respiratory Syncytial Virus (RSV).
 However, some children develop complications that are ongoing as well as some children also develop Multisystem inflammatory syndrome (MIS-C).